Your Guide to the 10 Best Cardio Machines At The Gym

 A staple at most gyms, treadmills are popular for good reason: They accommodate almost any fitness level and goal.
-If weight loss is on your list, working out on a treadmill should be, too.
-"Treadmills are a great way to burn calories and help with weight loss because they simulate a real-life movement: walking or running," says Colin Westerman, a personal trainer at Rep 1 Fitness in Vancouver, B.C.
+“Treadmills are a great way to burn calories and help with weight loss because they simulate a real-life movement: walking or running,” says Colin Westerman, a personal trainer at Rep 1 Fitness in Vancouver, B.C.

-There's one trick, though, that boosts your ability to burn calories for weight loss on a treadmill: "You have to bear the load of your bodyweight," says Westerman.
-That means no holding onto the treadmill's side handles as you walk or run.
+There’s one trick, though, that boosts your ability to burn calories on a treadmill: “You have to bear the load of your bodyweight,” says Westerman.
+That means no holding onto the treadmill’s side handles as you walk or run.

-When it comes to how to lose weight at the gym, there's no shortage of options.
-And thanks to new trends and boutique fitness studios, the average gym is introducing new equipment all the time.
-Walk into any CrossFit box and you’ll probably find an air-bike, also called a fan bike, known for providing high intensity (but also good for moderate riding).
+Air-bikes, also called fan bikes, are known for providing high intensity workouts (but also good for moderate riding).
 Unlike traditional stationary bikes, air-bikes have moving handles, so your upper body also engages as you pedal.
-And because your body’s movements control intensity, the bike is especially useful for fat-blasting interval training.
+And because your body’s movements control the intensity, the bike is especially useful for interval training.
 “Fan bikes allow you to perform at a very high intensity with minimal joint strain and impact,” says Shane Kups, a personal trainer and Program Coordinator at Bankers Hall Club in Calgary.
 Bonus: The front wheel on these bikes is literally a fan, so the harder you pedal, the more cooling effect you get as you sweat.

-Curious about the Peloton bike?
-Read our editor's review and find out why she says it ruined indoor cycling for her.
+(Related: Curious about the Peloton bike?
+Read our editor’s review.

 A lateral trainer is similar to an elliptical machine, but you move your legs side to side instead of forward and back.
-Since cardio machines commonly promote a forward-and-backward motion, shaking up your workout with a sideways motion amps up intensity, so you end up torching extra calories.
+Since cardio machines commonly promote a forward-and-backward motion, shaking up your workout with a sideways motion amps up intensity.
 Plus, you’ll likely target and strengthen muscles in a new way: “Lateral movement, such as what you get with lateral trainers, can really ‘wake up’ the glutes,” says Kups.
-(Psst: You'd be surprised at what actually counts as cardio.)
+(Psst: You’d be surprised at what actually counts as cardio.)